Otarik641/Meta-Data-Analysis/README.md

 # Meta-Data-Analysis
-A priori best model selection using data summary features
+A priori best model selection using data summary features using Machine Learning